18520339/uts-funda-da/README.md

 4️⃣ Explore multiple attributes' relationships of the dataset and include explanations of what has been identified:
 - Analyze noticeable distributions and relationships from the [pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
-- Analyze all noticeable values from the **correlation matri**x, from the strongest to weakest.
+- Analyze all noticeable values from the **correlation matrix**, from the strongest to weakest.
 - Identify **interesting** and potential attributes, and specific values of those attributes.

 5️⃣ Apply *Equi-width* (Equal-interval) and *Equi-depth* (Equal-frequency) binning techniques using [`pd.cut`](https://pandas.pydata.org/docs/reference/api/pandas.cut.html) to smooth the values of **RA_ICRS** and **DE_ICRS** by bin means/boundaries